snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 ### 5. Update Local Repository

 *While working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
-To keep your local copy of the code base updated, you’ll need to sync changes.*
+To keep your local copy of the codebase updated, you’ll need to sync changes.*

 We’ll first go over configuring a remote for the fork, then syncing the fork.